waypointnda/waypointnda.com/files/waypoint-nda-1.0.1.md

 > signed, written consent of the other party.
 Any attempt to assign or
 > delegate without consent will have no legal effect.

 > (b)**Dispute Resolution**.
-The law of the jurisdiction on the
+The law of the governing law jurisdiction
-> accompanying standard form certificate will govern all aspects of this
+> on the accompanying standard form certificate will govern all aspects
-> agreement.
-The parties shall bring legal proceedings related to this
+> of this agreement.
+The parties shall bring legal proceedings related
-> agreement only in state or federal courts located in that state.
+> to this agreement only in the national and national-subdivision courts
+> located in the forum for disputes on the accompanying standard form
+> certificate, or if none is specified, within the jurisdiction whose
+> law governs this agreement.
+The parties consent to the exclusive
+> jurisdiction of those courts and waive any objection that legal
+> proceedings brought there are brought in an inconvenient forum.
 The
-> parties consent to the exclusive jurisdiction of those courts and
-> waive any objection that legal proceedings brought there are brought
-> in an inconvenient forum.
-The parties may enforce judgments of those
+> parties may enforce judgments of those courts in any appropriate
-> courts in any appropriate forum.
+> forum.

 > (c)**Legal Relationship**.
 The parties to this agreement remain
 > independent contractors.
 This agreement does not create any